 Anaerobic conditions (conditions without oxygen) create thick layers of organic materials that slow down the decomposition process.
 These layers can preserve artifacts such as clothing, pottery, and even human remains, which allows archaeologists to study the cultures and lifestyles of ancient peoples.
 Because of these anaerobic conditions information about the dietary nuances, clothing, building styles, and artwork are studied and help piece together a history of lost civilizations.

 TIMBER AND FIBER HARVEST

-Wetlands have dense stands of vegetation with rapid growth rates which prove beneficial for wood and fiber industries.
-Draining and clear-cutting wetlands was the normal practice until recently.
-Sustainable selective cutting and vigorous replanting practices have become more common
+Wetlands have dense stands of vegetation with rapid growth rates which support wood and fiber industries.
+Until recently, draining and clear-cutting wetlands was a normal practice.
+Now, sustainable, selective cutting and vigorous replanting practices have become more common.